TrustTheVote-Project/VoteTrackerPlus/kickstarter/project-story.md

 Currently only VOTES is a type 4 election system.
 With VOTES there are three separate copies of the ballot data:

 - The first is a paper ballot controlled and secured by the election officials.
-- The second is a digital copy of the personally voter-approved interpreted digital scan of their ballot stored in the VOTES repository.
+- The second is a digital copy of the personally voter-approved cast vote record of their ballot stored in the VOTES repository.
 The data-at-rest aspects of this digital copy is controlled and secured via a Merkle tree based solution and stored as 100% open source software that is also contained in the same repository as the ballot contents.
 The data-in-movememt aspects of this data is secured operationally throughout the entire election process (typically many months).
 - The third copy is a partial copy of the ballot data handed back to the voter on a 8.5"x11" sheet secured by the cryptographic GUIDs (Global Unique Identifiers) and digests generated by VOTES.

 With these three independent sources of truth, a compromise by any one can be validated by the other two.
 In addition and most importantly the voter themselves can validate their own specific ballot as well as the tally of their ballot without relying on the other entities!
 This is part of the power of three copies of the ballot contents with one being literally in the hands of the voters themselves.